lyledean1/gotweet/README.md

 ### Go tweet!

+This uses the developer API in twitter so you will have to set up an account with the correct permissions.

-Set up enviroment variables from twitter-env-example.yaml and save this as twitter-env.yaml
+Set up enviroment variables from twitter-env-example.yaml and save this as twitter-env.yaml in your home directory.

+I.e ```$HOME/twitter-env.yaml```

 ```
 auth: